Azure/KeyVault-Secrets-Rotation-CosmosDB-PowerShell/Project-Template-Instructions.md

 1. Create new repository using [this project](https://github.com/Azure/KeyVault-Secrets-Rotation-Template-PowerShell/) as template.
     1. Click **Use this template** on github page
-        1. Type repository name using format "KeyVault-Secrets-Rotation-CosmosDB-PowerShell" i.e. "KeyVault-Secrets-Rotation-StorageAccount-PowerShell"
+        1. Type repository name using format "KeyVault-Secrets-Rotation-[ServiceType]-PowerShell" i.e. "KeyVault-Secrets-Rotation-StorageAccount-PowerShell"
         1. Select **Public**
         1. Click **Create repository from template**
 1. Download repository code to local machine and use Visual Studio Code to edit files